The myth of one life purpose.

 When we do what we’re meant to be doing, and learn what we’re here to learn, everything improves.

-Working with entrepreneurs and their money blocks, there’s one major thing I see people tripping up on when it comes to finding their purpose.
+In my years working with entrepreneurs and their money blocks, there was one major thing I saw people tripping up on when it comes to finding their purpose:

 The pressure to find The One.